libapps/libapps-mirror/nassh/doc/hack.md

 ## Partner Extensions

-There are a few extensions we talk to for various services at runtime which need to whitelist our extension ids (for source verification).
+There are a few extensions we talk to for various services at runtime which need to allow our extension ids (for source verification).
 If you don't need any of these services, then you can ignore it.

 * [gnubbyd app beknehfpfkghjoafdifaflglpjkojoco](https://chrome.google.com/webstore/detail/beknehfpfkghjoafdifaflglpjkojoco)
   * Optional SSH Agent backend (mostly for internal Google use).